amartyaamp/CodeComb/README.md

 ### First time
 The intended use of codecomb is through its CLI.

-1. Go to your intended folder and `codecomb shell`
+1. Go to your intended source folder and `codecomb shell` (Conda users need to activate the conda environment before this)
 2. This will open the first time config options.
 Choose your editor and formats you want to support.
 ![Options](static_files/codecomb_options.gif)
 3. Select "Yes" for "Index your folder".
 This will take time depends on no. of files.